 The FIM agent also removes the repeated scanning load on the host and network.
 A one-time baseline can be operated and thereafter, only qualifying file changes will require any activity from the agent and therefore any use of host resources.

-FIM is well-established as a means of detecting vulnerabilities but there are still options available in the market.
+File Integrity Monitoring is well-established as a means of detecting vulnerabilities but there are still options available in the market.
 Agentless scanners and agent-based FIM solutions are commonly operated together and it typically isn’t an either/or decision regarding which technology is the right one for your network.
-In fact, most organizations see benefit of a ‘second opinion’ regarding vulnerabilities which is achieved by operating a vulnerability scanner in conjunction with a continuous FIM package.
+In fact, most organizations see the benefit of a ‘second opinion’ regarding vulnerabilities which is achieved by operating a vulnerability scanner in conjunction with a continuous FIM package.